 Inside the Tōdai-ji temple is a 15 metre high Buddha, which is also very impressive.
 All in all, the area can be covered rather quickly.

 Opening Hours: 7:30 am to 5:30 pm

 Probably the most famous Japanese garden in Nara is the Isuien Garden.
 Any preconceptions you may have about Japanese gardens become reality here: with trails through the moss, paths over a river, a lake that reflects the surrounding plants and a tea house to enjoy your matcha.

 Contrary to our expectations, the garden was pleasantly uncrowded, which meant we could enjoy the garden in peace.

 The ticket also includes a visit to the associated museum.
 But we decided that it was more worthwhile spending this time of our day trip wandering the neighbouring garden instead – more about that below.

 Information about visiting the Isuien Garden

 Right next to the entrance of the Isuien Garden, you will find another entrance to the lesser-known Yoshikien Garden.
 Since we were already there anyway, we thought why not pay a visit to both gardens?

 The Yoshikien Garden is a bit smaller than the Isuien Garden but in our opinion, just as worthwhile.
 Here, lies another beautiful Japanese garden awaiting you.
 The wooden tea house also makes for a great photo spot.

-As the entrance is free (upon display of passport) and both gardens are right next to each other, we would recommend you to visit both gardens.
+As the entrance is free (upon display of passport) and both gardens are right next to each other, we would recommend you to visit both gardens on your day trip.
 Who knows when you’ll get the chance to see these Japanese gardens again?